dmitry-ivanov/laravel-console-logger/README.md

 Email channel provides notifications via email.

-Basically, the only thing you have to do, to have email notifications running is specify recipients.
+Basically, the only thing you have to do is specify recipients.
+Set recipients and you're ready to go!

 ```php
 class MyLoggableCommand extends Command